frankwallis/electron-ipc-proxy/README.md

 todoService.todos.subscribe(...)
 ```

-What's this "serviceDescriptor" thing?
+What is this "serviceDescriptor" parameter?
 Service descriptors tell electron-ipc-proxy the shape of the object to be proxied and the name of a unique channel to communicate on, they're very simple:

 ```js
 import { ProxyPropertyType } from 'electron-ipc-proxy'